developerhelpline/ionic-paypal-integration/README.md

-# Ionic 4 PayPal payment integration — for Apps and PWA
+# Ionic 4 PayPal Payment Integration — for Apps and PWA
 Ionic 4 with Paypal integration.
 App and PWA

 ### Table of Contents